dagger/dagger/docs/current/guides/128409-build-test-publish-php.md

 - initializes a new Dagger Engine session;
 - sets the `DAGGER_SESSION_PORT` and `DAGGER_SESSION_TOKEN` environment variables;
-- executes the PHP pipeline script in that session.
+- executes the PHP pipeline script in that session and displays live progress.

 The pipeline script, in turn, initializes a new `DaggerPipeline` object, whose constructor: